 Release your content in PDF format

-One final content transformation idea: Before you move on to your next totally new piece of content, publish your long-form blog post as a PDF.
+One final content transformation idea: before you move on to your next totally new piece of content, publish your long-form blog post as a PDF.
 Format it nicely, then add a button to your post offering the downloadable PDF version.
 Since many readers prefer to store content in this way, it’s an easy option for adding value without investing tons of extra time.
+Simple but effective.

 Upgrade your images

-Take it from web marketer Jeff Bullas – articles with images get 94% more total views, while Facebook engagement is 37% higher for photos over text.
 So if you’re in the habit of grabbing whatever royalty-free stock image you can, it’s time for an upgrade.
-Purchase higher-quality images through sites like Shutterstock, get in the habit of taking your own images or spend some time searching for artistic Creative Commons photos that you can use legally to improve the look of your content pieces.
+Generic-looking and amateurish stock images make you look generic and amateurish.
+Purchase higher-quality images through sites like Shutterstock, get in the habit of taking your own images, or spend some time searching for artistic Creative Commons photos that you can use legally to improve the look of your content pieces.

 Practice good internal linking

-One final note on how the activities you undertake on your website lead to proper content promotion… When you develop a new piece of content, go back through your archives of popular posts and add a link to the new article there.
-Proper internal linking is great for SEO, and some of the traffic your past posts already receive will funnel on to your new posts and help get them seen.
+One final note on how the activities you undertake on your website lead to proper content promotion…when you develop a new piece of content, go back through your archives of popular posts and add a link to the new article there and/or vice versa.
+Proper internal linking is great for SEO, and some of the traffic your past posts already receive will funnel into your new posts and help get them seen.